 Though our brother is upon the rack, as long as we ourselves are at our ease, our senses will never inform us of what he suffers…It is by the imagination only that we can form any conception of what are his sensations…By the imagination we place ourselves in his situation, we conceive ourselves enduring all the same torments, we enter as it were into his body, and become in some measure the same person with him…His agonies, when they are thus brought home to ourselves, when we have thus adopted and made them our own, begin at last to affect us, and we then tremble and shudder at the thought of what he feels.14

 We care about the well-being of others, but we also care about our own well-being — we are self-interested.
 Smith believed that self-interest is a powerful motivator, and that our societies could not function without it.

 It is not from the benevolence of the butcher, the brewer, or the baker that we expect our dinner, but from their regard to their own self-interest.
 We address ourselves not to their humanity but to their self-love, and never talk to them of our own necessities, but of their advantages.15

-Smith recognizes that all men are both self-interested and altruistic, and he believes that both factors are essential to human happiness.
+Smith recognized that all men are both self-interested and altruistic, and he believed that both factors are essential to human happiness.